cronvel/spellcast/doc/events.md

 	* image `url` if set, the message as an image related to the text, it may be a portrait of the speaker or an image of what is described
 	* sound `url` if set, a sound that should be played along with the message
-* textInput (label, grantedRoles): the book require that the user enter a text, `label` is the text describing what is required, the client response should emit a `textSubmit` event, `grantedRoles` is an array of role's ID, roles that can respond
+* textInput (label, grantedRoleIds): the book require that the user enter a text, `label` is the text describing what is required, the client response should emit a `textSubmit` event, `grantedRoleIds` is an array of role's ID, roles that can respond.

 * user (userObject): this contains the user related to the client.
 Argument `userObject` is an object containing at least those properties: